Alcaraz wins Queen's to lift first title on grass

 He will now set his sights on a Queen's-Wimbledon double.

-There were questions about Alcaraz's ability on grass at the start of the week but he answered those in style, becoming a crowd favourite with his attacking style of play and boyish smile.
+There were questions about Alcaraz's ability on grass at the start of the week but he answered those in style, becoming a crowd favourite with his attacking play and boyish smile.

 "I've watched this tournament since I started playing tennis," he said.
 "It is special for me to play here and seeing my name on the trophy surrounded by the great champions is amazing.